Your shopping cart is empty.

 What started as a simple celebration of color one summer afternoon evolved into a multi-year exploration of our compost heap.
 The pomegranates in winter, the apple peals in fall, and the egg shells year round became objects of fascination - - no longer mere kitchen scraps, they were celebrations of light, texture and the energy embodied in each piece of waste.

-While I started exploring compost in my pile at home, I have subsequently ventured to New York City and Vermont to document other sites as well as gathered coffee grinds and other compost from local cafes.
+Over the past two years, I’ve visited compost collection and processing sites in Brooklyn & Manhattan, Hartford, CT and Hartford, VT, Lebanon and Hanover, NH.
+I’ve taken thousands of photographs and paid attention to details.
 The more I witness, the more compelling these images become.
 For me, they carry a powerful message not just about the foods we eat and throw away, but also about what it means to live in a healthy, democratic and diverse society.

 I think compost is like people and ideas, needing to be turned over once in a while, mixed up and mingled with others.
 There is power in the transformation of waste - - it gets me every time.